MARKET SNAPSHOT: U.S. Stock Futures Glued In Place As Oil Takes A Roller-coaster Ride; Jobs Data Ahead

 Economy in focus: For investors, the key data release Friday is the all-important nonfarm payrolls report, due to arrive at 8:30 a.m.
 Eastern Time.

+"Today's driving market force will be the labor data with oil prices in focus.
+A stable oil market and a rebound in nonfarms will likely set the stage for a narrow to mixed trading session," said Peter Cardillo, chief market economist at First Standard Financial, in emailed comments Friday.

-Economists polled by MarketWatch estimate 190,000 jobs were created in April, from a rise of just 98,000 in March.
+Cardillo expects job gains of 165,000, but economists polled by MarketWatch were slightly more optimistic, estimating 190,000 jobs were created in April, from a rise of just 98,000 in March.
 The unemployment rate is expected to hold steady at 4.5%.
 A reading on the rate of hourly pay will also be released for the month -- it rose 2.7% in the 12-month period ended in March.

 Read:Hiring rebound?
 What to watch in April jobs report (http://www.marketwatch.com/story/hiring-rebound-what-to-watch-in-april-jobs-report-2017-05-04)